-- 41. In the decision notice for the case FS50165354, the Commissioner ordered the public authority (a college) to disclose the amount of the severance payment of the Principal.
+- 45. In the decision notice for the case FS50165354, the Commissioner ordered the public authority (a college) to disclose the amount of the severance payment of the Principal.
 The Commissioner upheld the refusal of the college to disclose the remainder of the requested information which concerned an investigation into the conduct of the Principal and included a compromise agreement.
-This information had been refused under section 40(2). - 42.
+This information had been refused under section 40(2). - 46.
 The Commissioner considered that the severance payment should be disclosed because the college intended to publish it in its statement of accounts at the end of the year.
-The college had argued that the Principal would therefore have a reasonable expectation that the amount would be published. - 43.
+The college had argued that the Principal would therefore have a reasonable expectation that the amount would be published. - 47.
 The Commissioner considered that there was a significant public interest in the public knowing the amount of public money paid to the Principal when his employment was terminated.
-However because he did not identify any detriment that would have arisen in disclosing this information at the time of the request (and before the accounts were published), he concluded that the legitimate interests of the public were sufficient to outweigh the individual's right to privacy in this case. - 44.
-It could be argued that in this case, the same arguments apply and therefore the amount of the payment should be disclosed.
+However because he did not identify any detriment that would have arisen in disclosing this information at the time of the request (and before the accounts were published), he concluded that the legitimate interests of the public were sufficient to outweigh the individual's right to privacy in this case.

+- 48. It could be argued that in this case, the same arguments apply and therefore the amount of the payment should be disclosed.
 However, the Commissioner was clear in the decision notice that an important consideration was the future publication of the severance payment in the accounts of the college.
 This does not apply here.
-The detail of the severance payment is the personal data of the individual concerned and the Commissioner accepts that the disclosure of such detail would be detrimental in this case. - 45.
-In addition, in the appeal proceedings for the same case, the Information Tribunal concluded that the legitimate interests of the public in accessing the remainder of the requested information (which included a compromise agreement) were not sufficient to outweigh the individual's right to privacy, particularly given the substantial detriment that would result from disclosure.
+The detail of the severance payment is the personal data of the individual concerned and the Commissioner accepts that the disclosure of such detail would be detrimental in this case. - 49.
+In addition, in the appeal proceedings for the same case, the Information Tribunal concluded that the legitimate interests of the public in accessing the remainder of the requested information (which included a compromise agreement) were not sufficient to outweigh the individual's right to privacy, particularly given the substantial detriment that would result from disclosure. - 50.
+In this case, the Trust has decided that the body of the compromise agreement may be disclosed without identification of the individual concerned; it has argued that the provided information is not personal data and may therefore be disclosed.